-To be the most effective, your promotional materials should share some of the qualities of the speakers (including yourself).
+One incentive that will motivate first-time guests to attend is the anticipation of hearing someone "special" speak.
+Promotional materials will be enhanced by some explanation of the credentials or qualities of the speakers (including yourself, if applicable).
 You may think that you have nothing adequate to include.
 Just having stayed married in a rewarding relationship is a strong credential in our modern world.
 Working together to raise godly children is another credential.
 Also consider education and ministry experience.
 You have more credentials than you realize.
-Are you concerned that you might develop pride or be perceived as arrogant?
-Fortunately, Apostle Paul also gave to us the antidote to the poison of pride.
-He shared his mistakes and weaknesses in the context of God's power.
-When serving as speakers on marriage, you will have plenty of opportunity to share your own mistakes and weaknesses.
-God uses your honesty about real relationships to change hearts.

 Make certain that the promotional materials emphasize statements like, "The conference will make a good marriage better."
 Otherwise, couples may not attend for fear that people will think they have marriage trouble.
 One church conference only attracted three couples.
 Afterwards, the speakers discovered a pulpit announcement had indicated, "If your marriage needs help, attend this conference."
 No wonder almost nobody attended.
 After expressing how the conference can make a good marriage better, you can add that the conference can also give a struggling marriage hope.
-These words will attract some who have the greatest need, but don't wish to be exposed.
+These words will attract some who have the greatest needs but don't wish to be exposed.

 Financial incentives can play a role in promotions.
-Early registrations frequently receive a discounted price for the conference.
+Early registrations frequently receive a discounted price.
 Once couples register, they are less likely to change their mind about attending later.
 Those who can organize a group of at least five couples to attend can be given a sixth registration for a minimal price.
 They can use this discount registration for themselves or someone who can't afford to attend otherwise.
-Whatever financial incentives are employed need to be explained clearly in the promotional materials.
+Whatever financial incentives are employed should be explained clearly in the promotional materials.